tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2a-music_and_abstract_art-article-1.md

 and [groja.com](http://groja.com).

 Like most people, I've been a music fan all my life!
-After learning about artists like Wassily Kandisky, Francisco Goya, Pablo Picasso, [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian) (who is my personal favorite), and many others in graduate school at [VCU](http://vcu.edu), I wrote a program that draws images of personalities.
+After learning about painters like Wassily Kandisky, Francisco Goya, Pablo Picasso, [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian) (who is my personal favorite), and many others in graduate school at [VCU](http://vcu.edu), I wrote a program that draws images of personalities.